LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/writing-a-jolt-specification.md

 ]
 ```

-**Note:** In the above specification, in the output JSON’s tags attribute, “[]” is used to explicitly mention it as an array data type.
-If we don’t do this, if there is only one selected category, then tags is created as a string data type on the RHS due to categoryLabel being a string type.
-If the selected categories are more than one across all category groups, then mentioning tags as an array isn’t required, as the Shift transform automatically does the type casting to hold a list of strings.
+**Note:** In the above specification, in the output JSON’s tags attribute, “[ ]” is used to explicitly mention it as an array data type.
+If we don’t do this, if there is only one selected category, then "tags" is created as a string data type on the RHS due to categoryLabel being a string type.
+If the selected categories are more than one across all category groups, then mentioning "tags" as an array isn’t required, as the Shift transform automatically does the type casting to hold a list of strings.

 **Using the * wildcard:** In the transform operation, " * " considers all fields/keys matching “ * ” pattern at the current level on the LHS.

-In the example above, we use “ * “ to consider all objects under the “categoryGroups” array. “ * “ can be used to match all fields/keys/indexes like in the example above.
+In the example above, we use “ * “ to consider all objects under the “categoryGroups” array.

+“ * “ can be used to match all fields/keys/indexes like in the example above.
 It can also be used to match part of the key on the LHS.
 For example, “ categor* ” could match keys like “categoryGroups”, “categories”.

 **Transformed output**
 ```JSON